ikopits/ikopits.github.io/scheduling.md

 <li> Henri Schmidt at <a href="mailto:henri@lambdatutors.com">henri@lambdatutors.com</a></li>
 <li> Isabella Kopits at <a href="mailto:isabella@lambdatutors.com">isabella@lambdatutors.com</a></li>
 </ul>
 Pricing and packages are available upon request.
-Rates start at $100 per hour.
+Rates start at $125 per hour for math and science tutoring and $150 per hour for SAT tutoring.
+Both virtual and in-person tutoring sessions are available.
 </p>